 Building the farm to fork digital highway: Integrated food ontology development for agricultural, food science and public health domains

-This is a one day workshop on September 16th, 2020 presented as part of the International Conference on Biomedical Ontologies (ICBO) presence within JOWO 2020 in Bolzano, Italy (see https://icbo2020.inf.unibz.it/accepted-workshops/).
+This is a virtual conference beginning September 16th, 2020 presented as part of the International Conference on Biomedical Ontologies (ICBO) presence within JOWO 2020 (see https://icbo2020.inf.unibz.it/accepted-workshops/).
 We will be having 2 hour virtual conferences, once a week, for each of the sessions outlined below.

 Controlled vocabulary standardization efforts covering agricultural and food domains are evolving since their inception decades ago thanks to the mandates and continued support of institutional caretakers.
 Popular examples are FoodEx2, the European Food Safety Authority (EFSA) food classification and description system, the Global Language of Business GS1 product categorization scheme, the EUROFIR promoted LanguaL food composition thesaurus, the UN Food and Agriculture Organization’s AGROVOC SKOS-based vocabulary, and its support of the International Network of Food Data Systems (INFOODS) vocabulary for food nutrition testing.
 These vocabularies are used in a growing interconnected food database landscape but suffer from format issues like textual or spreadsheet formats, unresolvable identifiers, and inconsistent category semantics.